Major in French and Francophone Studies

 Three electives in French literature/culture

-One of the following advanced language classes can be counted as an elective: French for Diplomats, French Culture, Language and Society through…., Advanced Translation Workshop and The Cultural Workshop.
+Only one of the following advanced language classes can be counted as an elective: French for Diplomats, French Culture, Language and Society through…., Advanced Translation Workshop and The Cultural Workshop.

 Some French Barnard College courses may be taken with the approval of the director of undergraduate studies.